 Chicken Noodle Stir Fry

 - chicken breasts – I used boneless, skinless breasts and sliced them into 1/2 inch wide strips.
+You can substitute with other cuts of chicken.

-- avocado oil – for cooking
+- avocado oil – for cooking, or use coconut oil.

 - broccoli